 I encourage you, if you haven’t already done so, to invest in a professional photo shoot.
 Make sure you get a decent headshot, as well as some standing and three-quarter-length images.

-You can also include in your media kit some non-professional character shots, although these must still be good quality, but they must be in addition to, not a substitute for professional shots.
+You can also include in your media kit some non-professional character or action shots, although these must still be good quality, but they must be in addition to, not a substitute for professional shots.

-Images are particularly important for TV as it’s a visual medium and a standout photo can also increase your chances of being featured in print.
+Images are important for visual media such as TV, online and print.
+A standout photo can also increase your chances of being featured in print.
 Sometimes there’s not room for a long story, but a picture and caption can bring you just as many leads.
+Also many radio stations and podcasts have shownotes pages on their website and need good-quality images.

 For the web, lower resolution images can suffice, but to be on the safe side, always offer the option to download high-resolution images.